Kayaae/titanic/README.md

 - Practice the E2E data science process.
 - Learn how to participate in a Kaggle Competition
 - Practice classification and pipelines
-- Practice proper documentation

-The project outcome is not in focus of this project, hence I have not dedicated a siginificant amount into hyperparameter tuning and improving the score.
-The goal was to practice the concepts.